-11.1 The insulation values of the sealed integrated suit including the head and hand coverings, when worn in conjunction with recommended clothing, shall be provided.
-Testing shall be carried out in accordance with paragraph 3.8 of EN ISO 15027-3:2002 for a Class B suit system.

-12. Water ingress

-12.1 The integrated suit shall be so constructed that not more than 200g (7oz) of water shall leak into the suit when measured in accordance with paragraph 3.7 of EN ISO 15027-3:2002.

-13. Conspicuity and location aids

-- 13.1 Passenger Integrated Immersion Suits To facilitate search and rescue operations, those parts of the suit which will be visible when in the water shall be of a highly conspicuous colour and comply with paragraph 4.5 of EN ISO 15027-1:2002. - 13.2 Crew Integrated Immersion SuitsWhere possible integrated suits for crew use shall meet the requirements of 13.1.However, the choice of suit colour may vary to minimise the risk of the suit reflecting on surfaces within the flight deck. - 13.3 A passive light system of retro-reflective material shall be provided.
+- 11.1 The suit shall provide the user with thermal protection in the water that at least satisfies the test requirements of paragraph 3.8 of EN ISO 15027-3:2002 as a class B suit system. - 12.
+Water ingress - 12.1 The integrated suit shall be so constructed that not more than 200g (7oz) of water shall leak into the suit when measured in accordance with paragraph 3.7 of EN ISO 15027-3:2002. - 13.
+Conspicuity and location aids - 13.1 Passenger Integrated Immersion Suits To facilitate search and rescue operations, those parts of the suit which will be visible when in the water shall be of a highly conspicuous colour and comply with paragraph 4.5 of EN ISO 15027-1:2002. - 13.2 Crew Integrated Immersion SuitsWhere possible integrated suits for crew use shall meet the requirements of 13.1.However, the choice of suit colour may vary to minimise the risk of the suit reflecting on surfaces within the flight deck. - 13.3 A passive light system of retro-reflective material shall be provided.
 This shall conform to the technical specification detailed in IMO SOLAS 83, Chapter III, Resolution A.658(16), Annex 2 or equivalent.
-A minimum area of 300cm (46in) shall be provided, distributed in accordance with paragraph 4.12 of EN ISO 15027-1:2002.

-- 13.4 The integrated suit shall be fitted with a light that meets the requirements of paragraph 4.2 of EN394:1994 Type B. An additional flashing light that flashes at a rate between 50 and 70 flashes per minute and has an effective luminous intensity of at least 0.75cd shall also be fitted.
-The location of the lights shall be such that maximum practical conspicuity is achieved when in the water with the suit inflated.
-The lights shall activate automatically and have a manually operated on/off switch. - 13.5 A whistle shall be provided which complies with the requirements of paragraph 4.3 of EN394:1994 or equivalent.
+A minimum area of 300cm2 (46in2) shall be provided, distributed in accordance with paragraph 4.12 of EN ISO 15027-1:2002. - 13.4 The integrated suit shall be fitted with a flashing survivor locator light that meets the requirements of ETSO-C85a.
+The light shall flash at a rate between 50 and 70 flashes per minute.
+The location of the light shall be such that maximum practical conspicuity is achieved when in the water with the suit inflated.
+The light shall activate automatically and have a manually operated on/off switch. - 13.5 A whistle shall be provided which complies with the requirements of paragraph 4.3 of EN394:1994 or equivalent. - 14.
+Recoverability - 14.1 The integrated suit must be fitted with a lifting becket which complies with the requirements of paragraph 4.15 of EN396:1993 or equivalent. - 14.2 The inflated or uninflated suit shall not adversely affect recovery of the wearer by the use of a rescue strop with a circumference of 180cm (70in). - 15.
+Group help - 15.1 The integrated suit shall be equipped with a buddy line which complies with the requirements of paragraph 4.6 of EN394:1994 or equivalent. - 16.
+Inflation system.

-14. Recoverability

-- 14.1 The integrated suit must be fitted with a lifting becket which complies with the requirements of paragraph 4.15 of EN396:1993 or equivalent. - 14.2 The inflated or uninflated suit shall not adversely affect recovery of the wearer by the use of a rescue strop with a circumference of 180cm (70in).

-15. Group help

-15.1 The integrated suit shall be equipped with a buddy line which complies with the requirements of paragraph 4.6 of EN394:1994 or equivalent.

-16. Inflation system

 The integrated suit must comply with this section unless it can, without additional inflation, meet the requirements of paragraphs 9.2 and 9.3 and maintain them for the duration of the test period of paragraph 17.2.

-16.1 General